Rrtk2/MSB1015-Assignment-3/README.md

 #### Installation
-This script is ran in [Nextflow](https://www.nextflow.io/), which is linux based.
-Many different methods can be used to run Linux in windows, such as a virutal machine.
-However, in this example the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/faq) is used.
-During installation restarting might be reuired, please do so and follow the instructions given in the interface.
-To install WSL, java and nextflow on windows please follow these steps:
+This script is ran in [Nextflow](https://www.nextflow.io/), which is Linux based.
+Many different methods can be used to run Linux in Windows, such as a virutal machine.
+However, in this example the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/Windows/wsl/faq) is used.
+During installation restarting might be required, please do so and follow the instructions given in the interface.
+To install WSL, Java and Nextflow on Windows please follow these steps:

-###### Ubuntu linux
+###### Ubuntu Linux
-1) Open windows powershell as administator
+1) Open Windows PowerShell as administator
-2) Run this line in powershell: `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`
+2) Run this line in PowerShell: `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`
-3) Run this line in powershell: `Invoke-WebRequest -Uri https://aka.ms/wsl-ubuntu-1604 -OutFile Ubuntu.appx -UseBasicParsin`
+3) Run this line in PowerShell: `Invoke-WebRequest -Uri https://aka.ms/wsl-ubuntu-1604 -OutFile Ubuntu.appx -UseBasicParsin`
-4) Run this line in powershell: `Add-AppxPackage .\Ubuntu.appx`
+4) Run this line in PowerShell: `Add-AppxPackage .\Ubuntu.appx`
 5) When searching for "Ubuntu" in the search bar, an .exe file should be prompted.
-This program can be run to start linux.
+This program can be run to start Linux.

-###### java
+###### Java
 6) Optional: Start Ubuntu Linux (step 5)
 7) Run this line in terminal: `sudo apt-get update`
 8) Run this line in terminal: `sudo apt-get install default-jdk`